revilowaldow/BITC/Sessions/2023/09 10 - Session 8.md

 Informed Kev
-Spoke to [[Karta]] to try and delay with paperwork Karta wants their doc so she can corect and supplant it/
+Spoke to [[Karta]] to try and delay with paperwork Karta wants their doc so she can correct and supplant it to divert.
+Likely stored